KrystleMurphy/krystlemurphy/README.md

 # 👩‍💻Currently working on

-Medi-tech website revamp - check out my portfolio 👀🔥🤩 <br>
+Medi-tech Website Revamp – Check out my portfolio for more details! 👀🔥 <br/>

-Learning the basics of Python - Python and Apps, Code First Girls, sponsered by Sainsburys 🦾 ✅ <br>
+Learning Python – Completing the Python and Apps course with Code First Girls, sponsored by Sainsbury’s 🦾 ✅ <br/>

-Landing a software job 🙌 <br>
+Pursuing a Software Development Role – Actively applying and building projects to strengthen my skills 🙌 <br/>

 # 💻 Tech Stack